“A house divided against itself cannot stand.” ~ Abraham Lincoln

 Resilience: Deals effectively with pressure; remains optimistic and persistent, even under adversity.
 Recovers quickly from setbacks.

-Communication: Writes in a clear, concise, organized and convincing manner for the intended audience.
+Communication: Communicates in a clear, concise, organized and convincing manner for the intended audience.

 Flexibility: Is open to change and new information; rapidly adapts to new information, changing conditions or unexpected obstacles.

 Problem Solving: Identifies and analyzes problems; weighs relevance and accuracy of information; generates and evaluates alternative solutions; makes recommendations.